We can’t help but love open-concept living spaces. They have a certain ease and flow that help us feel connected.

 For a straightforward path to a unified design, choose bar stools and dining chairs that have the same style and silhouette – in this case, traditional and armless.
 Then, introduce a printed upholstery for one seat that visually connects to the other seat.
-The color and geometric design on the Barclay Tufted Dining Chair coordinates with the cane back and linen seat on the Adeline Bar Stool.

-Play with styles
+Play with Styles

 It doesn’t take much variation for open living spaces to feel overly busy.
-So if you have stellar light fixtures, big-impact artwork or a sofa that already strays from the style of the room, matching bar stools and dining chairs can be a wise choice – as we’ve done here with our Gramercy bar stools and dining chairs.
+So if you have stellar light fixtures, big-impact artwork or a sofa that already strays from the style of the room, matching bar stools and dining chairs can be a wise choice – as we’ve done here with our Georgia bar stools and dining chairs.
 As high-visibility furnishings, these coordinating pieces can bring a sense of continuity to the entire space.